lizraeli/twitter-wordcloud/README.md

 ### Development Mode

 When developing the client code, start both the node server (on port `3001`) in the root folder, and the webpack-dev-server (on port `3000`) in the client folder.
 This will allows for hot-reloading of the client code.
-For ajax requests The weboack-dev-server server will work as a proxy between the client and the node server.
+For ajax requests The webpack-dev-server server will work as a proxy between the client and the node server.

 Hot-reloading of the node server code may be done with a global nodemon installation, by simply running `nodemon` in the root directory.